History of Sarajevo

-This article is about the history of Sarajevo in Bosnia and Herzegovina.
+Sarajevo is a city now in Bosnia and Herzegovina.

 Ancient history

-The earliest known settlements were that of the neolithic Butmir culture.
-The discoveries at Butmir were made on the grounds of the modern-day Sarajevo suburb Ilidža, Sarajevo's chief suburb.
-The area's richness in flint, as well as the Željeznica river, were attractive to Neolithic humans, and the settlement flourished.
-The Butmir culture is most famous for its unique ceramics.
-Unique and artistic, it is one of the reasons why the Butmir people are identified as a unique culture today.
-These finds were made in the late 19th century, and the International Congress of Archeologists and Anthropologists was held in Sarajevo the following year.
+The earliest known settlements in Sarajevo were those of the Neolithic Butmir culture.
+The discoveries at Butmir were made in modern-day Ilidža, Sarajevo's chief suburb.
+The area's richness in flint, as well as the Željeznica river helped the settlement flourish.
+The Butmir culture is most famous for its ceramics.

-The Butmir culture were conquered by the Illyrians around 2400 BC.
-They lived primarily in the West Balkans, mostly around the river Miljacka and Sarajevo valley.
-The most prominent of these was Debelo Brdo (literally "Fat Hill") in today's Old Town, where an Illyrian fortification stood during the later Iron Age.
-Numerous Illyrian forts also existed in other parts of the city, as well as at the base of Trebević mountain.
-The Illyrians in the Sarajevo region belonged to the tribe Daesitiates, a war-like group who were the last to resist Roman occupation.
-Their last revolt occurred in 9 AD, and was crushed by the emperor Tiberius, marking the start of Roman rule in the region.
+The Butmir culture was conquered by the Illyrians around 2400 BC.
+The most prominent of their settlements near Sarajevo was Debelo Brdo (literally "Fat Hill"), where an Illyrian fortification stood during the late Iron Age.
+Numerous Illyrian forts also existed in other parts of the city, as well as at the base of Trebević.
+The Illyrians in the Sarajevo region were the Daesitiates, who were the last to resist Roman occupation.
+Their last revolt occurred in 9 AD, and was stopped by the emperor Tiberius, marking the start of Roman rule in the region.

-During Roman rule, Sarajevo was part of the province of Dalmatia.
-A major Roman road ran through the Miljacka river valley connecting the rich coastal cities of Dalmatia and the Adriatic coast with Pannonia to the North.
-The importance of the road can be seen by the numerous Roman artifacts found in the heart of Sarajevo itself over the years.
-On the left bank of the Miljacka there were once found Roman bricks and an inscription indicating a construction yard and, nearby, a bathhouse.
-The biggest known settlement in the region was known as "Aquae S..." (probably Aquae Sulphurae) on top of present-day Ilidža.
+Under Roman rule, Sarajevo was part of the province of Dalmatia.
+A major Roman road ran through the Miljacka river valley, connecting the cities of the Adriatic coast with Pannonia in the north.
+The largest known settlement in the region was known as "Aquae S..." (probably Aquae Sulphurae), at present-day Ilidža.